Ninflex/Python-project/README.md

-# Python-project
+# Simple Python Medkit Maker Projec
-adding items to an inventory and being able to modify them
+Adding items to an inventory and being able to modify them.